Edditoria/dotfiles/README.md

 - build checking system:
   - check dotfile directory
   - compare installed things, and monitor them
+  - compare updated packages in npm, brew and etc. (using private log)
 - a Maintenance session to includes:
   - backup npm and meteorjs
   - update Accessibility in Security & Privacy